BerriAI/litellm/docs/supabase_integration.md

 [Supabase](https://supabase.com/) is an open source Firebase alternative.
 Start your project with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, Storage, and Vector embeddings.

-## Use Supabase to see total spend across all LLM Providers (OpenAI, Azure, Anthropic, Cohere, Replicate, PaLM)
+## Use Supabase to log requests and see total spend across all LLM Providers (OpenAI, Azure, Anthropic, Cohere, Replicate, PaLM)
 liteLLM provides `success_callbacks` and `failure_callbacks`, making it easy for you to send data to a particular provider depending on the status of your responses.

 In this case, we want to log requests to Supabase in both scenarios - when it succeeds and fails.